thesinghsec/Active-Directory--Home-Lab-/README.md

 - **Offensive PowerShell:** Dive into offensive PowerShell techniques, including username and password list generation, password spraying, and more.
 - **Real-World Misconfigurations and Remediation Strategies:** Understand common misconfigurations that occur in real-world pentests and learn effective remediation strategies to report to clients.

+By actively engaging with the lab and experimenting with these topics, you can enhance your understanding of Active Directory security, develop practical skills, and strengthen your overall knowledge of offensive techniques and their impact on system security.

+Remember, always practice ethical hacking and adhere to responsible use guidelines when conducting any security experiments.

 ## Contributing
 Contributions to the Active Directory Home Lab repository are welcome!
 If you have any improvements, bug fixes, additional scripts, or resources to share, we encourage you to contribute to the project.